 The old town isn’t big, but it means you can spend a day there and see most of it.
 We walked the walls, talking in the views of the city, had a drink at Buza bar – a secret (not really) bar in the rocks, shopped and had dinner at Restaurant Dubrovnik – which despite my apprehensions of the name – turned out to be fantastic.

-Second time around, Dubrovnik was just as special for me, and I’m sure I will be returning to both Lopud and Dubrovnik in the near future.
+The second time around, Dubrovnik was just as special for me, and I’m sure I will be returning to both Lopud and Dubrovnik in the near future.